aws-neuron/aws-neuron-sdk/src/examples/tensorflow/bert_demo/README.md

 The a saved model will be created in $BERT_REPO_DIR/bert-saved-model/_random_number_/.
 Where, _random_number_ is a random number generated for every run.
 Use this saved model to continue with the rest of the demo.

 ## Appendix 2 :
 For BERT, we currently augment the standard Neuron compilation process for performance tuning.
 In the future, we intend to automate this tuning process.
 This would allow users to use the standard Neuron compilation process, which requires only a one line change in user source code.
-This is as described [here](https://github.com/aws/aws-neuron-sdk/blob/master/docs/tensorflow-neuron/tutorial-compile-infer.md#step-3-compile-on-compilation-instance).
+The standard compilation process is described [here](https://github.com/aws/aws-neuron-sdk/blob/master/docs/tensorflow-neuron/tutorial-compile-infer.md#step-3-compile-on-compilation-instance).

 The augmented Neuron compilation process is encapsulated by the bert_model.py script, which performs the following things :
 1. Define a Neuron compatible implementation of BERT Large.
 For inference, this is functionally equivalent to the open source BERT Large.
-The changes needed to create a Neuron compatible BERT implementation is described in [Appendix 3](https://github.com/HahTK/aws-neuron-sdk/tree/master/src/examples/tensorflow/bert_demo#appendix-3-).
+The changes needed to create a Neuron compatible BERT implementation is described in [Appendix 3](./bert_demo#appendix-3-).
 2. Extract BERT Large weights from the open source saved model pointed to by --input_saved_model and associates it with the Neuron compatible model
 3. Invoke Tensorflow-Neuron to compile the Neuron compatible model for Inferentia using the newly associated weights
 4. Finally, the compiled model is saved into the location given by --output_saved_model